Recillah-Khamala/School-Library/README.md

 - run `rubocop .` to check for linters
 - run `ruby list.rb` to run program

+### Run tests (For the linters added)

+These were linter tests mainly

+- run `rubocop . ` to run all linter checks
+- run `rubocop -A ` to fix all fixable errors

 <!-- AUTHOR -->

 ## 👥 Author <a name="authors"></a>